bogdanlalu/Mask_R-CNN/README.md

 *Other changes:*

 - sets tensorflow==1.15.2
+- scikit-image==0.16.2 to generate less warnings at training
 - sets scipy==1.4.1 to be compatible with TF 1.15.2
 - sets keras==2.2.5 to be compatible with TF 1.15.2
 - installs jupyter